 Submit marks to OCR via A2C or Interchange by the deadline for your chosen moderation method.

-The OCR moderator selects a sample which then must be sent by post, uploaded to the OCR Repository or prepared for the visit (depending on the moderation method chosen).
+The OCR moderator selects a sample which then must be sent by post or uploaded to the OCR Repository/Submit for Assessment service.

 Detailed information is provided in the non-exam assessment section.

 Examination arrangements are governed by the JCQ Instructions for conducting examinations.